Facundo Cabral: Death

 Cabral was shot and killed during a tour in Guatemala City while en route to La Aurora International Airport on July 9, 2011.

 Cabral was with his agent David Llanos and Henry Fariña, who were wounded.
 He was accompanied by a second vehicle carrying bodyguards, but they couldn't protect the singer's vehicle, which tried to flee the attackers by driving into a fire station.
 At least 20 bullet holes were seen in the Range Rover car he was in.
 The gunmen were in three late-model vehicles, one in front of Cabral's car and two to the right and left.
 One of the attackers' vehicles was later found abandoned on the road to El Salvador.
-It was a brown Hyundai Santa Fe with bullet holes and containing bullet-proof vests and an AK-47 magazine.
-Early investigations indicated that the trajectory of the bullets were from right to left, toward the driver's seat, indicating that the bullets were meant for the driver, Cabral's Nicaraguan promoter Henry Fariña, possibly because of troubles with organized crime related to drugs.
-(Fariña was imprisoned for 30 years in 2012 for drug trafficking, organised crime, and money laundering.)
+It was a brown Hyundai Santa Fe with bullet holes and containing bulletproof vests and an AK-47 magazine.
+Early investigations indicated that the trajectory of the bullets was from right to left, toward the driver's seat, indicating that the bullets were meant for the driver, Cabral's Nicaraguan promoter Henry Fariña, possibly because of troubles with organized crime related to drugs.
+Fariña was imprisoned for 30 years in 2012 for drug trafficking, organised crime, and money laundering.

 In March 2012, Colombian authorities announced the arrest of Alejandro Jiménez (a.k.a.
 El Palidejo), who is believed to have ordered the murder of Fariña as he was taking Cabral to the airport.
 In 2016 five men, including Jiménez, were sentenced to prison terms of 50 years or more for the murder.